 Before we dive into my experience of exploring the ten most sought-after temples in Ayutthaya, let us dive into the city’s history and how to approach the tour.

 History of Ayutthaya

 Present Ayutthaya is filled with ruins that are managing to hold up.
-With it being at so close to Bangkok, Ayutthaya has become a popular heritage site to visit.
-You have to be someone who can appreciate history and ruins, you will not find it interesting otherwise.
+With it being so close to Bangkok, Ayutthaya has become a popular heritage site to visit.
+You have to be someone who can appreciate history and ruins, and you will not find it interesting otherwise.

 Ten Ayutthaya Temples – Ayutthaya Historical Park